-With respect to the fixed income market, CRCC interposes as a central counterparty for the Securities Lending transactions traded in the Electronic Trading System - SEN managed by the Central Bank, and of the operations traded or registered in the Colombian Electronic Market - MEC, managed by the BVC S.A. (the latter only for proprietary trades).
-The open position on these operations corresponds to approximately \$7.1 trillion pesos as of November 2017, representing approximately 16.7% of the total open position administered by CRCC.
+With respect to the fixed income market, CRCC interposes as a central counterparty for sell/buy back and buy/sell back transactions traded in the Electronic Trading System - SEN managed by the Central Bank, and of the operations traded or registered in the Colombian Electronic Market - MEC, managed by the BVC S.A. (the latter only for proprietary trades), as well as the Securities Lending program in Government Bonds by the Ministry of Finance.

-Finally, the CRCC accepts spot purchase/sale transactions, temporary transfer of securities transactions and repo transactions on securities in the equity market, which are traded in the trading system administered by the Bolsa de Valores de Colombia S.A.
+Finally, the CRCC accepts spot purchase/sale transactions, temporary transfer of securities transactions and repo transactions on securities in the equity market, and spot currencies, which are traded in the trading system administered by the Bolsa de Valores de Colombia S.A.
+In the case of equities and SETFX for currencies.